Most tax controversies arise as a result of tax assessments or reassessments.

 Although the reason behind choosing the baseball procedure was not explicitly mentioned in the draft bill, it can be assumed that this choice was motivated by the desire to promote quick outcomes for arbitration cases by reducing time and costs compared to the independent opinion procedure.
 The baseball procedure is consistent with the existing options under DTTs and the Arbitration Convention.

 Luxembourg, being an EU member state, followed the trends in international tax arbitration made by the OECD by introducing in its domestic law on 20 December 2019 Council Directive (EU) 2017/1852 of 10 October 2017 on tax dispute resolution mechanisms.

-At present, there is no publicly available information with regard to the use of the recent legal instruments for tax dispute resolutions.
+At present, there is no publicly available information regarding the use of the recent legal instruments for tax dispute resolutions.